✳ OMNIVIEWER

 ↓ scroll for about & FAQ

-Open, table, query and convert a CSV — without uploading it
+Open, sort, query and split a huge CSV — without uploading it

 What you can do with a CSV